noawe-boi/NoahsObsidianSync/English/Year 12/Assessments/FA2/English Year 12 FA2 Draft 2.md

 - Maybe move around/link that hospital part
 - Cite all sources in text and make bibliography
 - Write call to action/conclusion.
+- cut down words a bit/make it sound more like an actual piece of journalism

 #### Thesis
 People assume that government organisations and the healthcare system do nothing but improve the lives of people with disabilities.
 Despite billion dollar reforms and one of the largest investigations into misconduct in history being conducted, we are seeing little increase in quality of life due to them in the current year, and some changes are even leaving some people without care.